-How I wrote it – the Sharp HospiceCare conversion letter
+How I wrote it: the Sharp HospiceCare conversion letter

-In the first of a new SOFII series of interviews with leading fundraising writers, Fergal Byrne talks to Tom Ahern about a letter he wrote in 2002 for Sharp HospiceCare.
+In the first of this SOFII series of interviews with leading fundraising writers, Fergal Byrne talks to Tom Ahern about a letter he wrote in 2002 for Sharp HospiceCare.
 Here Tom tells Fergal how he wrote this letter, explains his approach and takes us through the letter step by step.

 The challenge was to convert donors who had made a one-off memorial gift to Sharp HospiceCare, in honour of a deceased friend or loved one, into what you might call a ‘real donor’, someone who recognises Sharp HospiceCare and wants to contribute to and support its cause.